 Michigan Law's Civil-Criminal Litigation Clinic is one of the great legal resources in Michigan.
 The clinic not only serves poor people in the local courts, but it also tackles statewide and even national issues.
 The clinic gives law students the chance to take the lead in representing individuals, while also teaching students about the strategic work involved in bringing 'impact cases' on behalf of prisoners, immigrants, and other groups.
 Students get to work with some of the best litigation lawyers in the state.
 No student should miss the chance to take the Civil-Criminal Litigation Clinic.—Bob Gillett, Director, Legal Services of South Central Michigan

 The Civil-Criminal Litigation Clinic provides free legal representation to people who cannot afford to hire an attorney.
 Clients are represented by law student-attorneys working under the supervision of professors who are licensed attorneys.
-The clinic accepts criminal misdeanor cases and a wide variety of civil cases, including landlord-tenant, consumer fraud, contract disputes, prisoners' civil rights, discrimination, sexual harassment, political asylum and refugee, mortgage foreclosure, torts, habeas corpus, debt collection defense, social security, or other public benefits claims.
+The clinic has handled criminal misdemeanor cases and a wide variety of civil cases, such as landlord-tenant, consumer fraud, contract disputes, prisoners' civil rights, discrimination, political asylum, torts, habeas corpus, debt collection defense, public benefits claims, insurance, etc. Clinic intake is not "open" -- it is based on our educational needs, the number of students and staff available, proximity to Ann Arbor, and our current docket of cases.
 To learn more about how the clinic operates, visit our FAQs page.
 To see examples of our work, visit our Cases Examples page.

 The clinic only conducts case intake and accepts new cases from the second week of September to mid-April each year.
 If you have a court case during our intake period and want to see if you are eligible for assistance, you can call our offices at 734.763.4319 or email us at firstname.lastname@example.org.
 Based on the nature of your case and other factors, we will determine whether an intake appointment is appropriate.
 We typically can tell you whether the clinic can represent you during this first appointment.